flyingpie/windows-terminal-quake/docs/pages/index.md

 [A command-line installer for Windows.](https://scoop.sh/)

 !!! note
-	The WTQ Scoop packages has moved to the Scoop [extras bucket](https://github.com/ScoopInstaller/Extras).
+	The WTQ Scoop package has moved to the Scoop [extras bucket](https://github.com/ScoopInstaller/Extras).

 ```pwsh
 scoop bucket add extras